evolvingstuff/vdw2/content/posts/vitamin-d-proven-to-treat-or-prevent-many-cancers-in-animals-but-only-breast-cancer-in-humans-so-far.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-cancer-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Cancer and vitamin D">Overview Cancer and vitamin D</a> has the following chart
+* [Overview Cancer and vitamin D](/posts/overview-cancer-and-vitamin-d) has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">